siemens/ix/packages/documentation/docs/mobile.md

 ### Application frame layout

-By default the [Application Frame](./controls/application-frame/application.md) provides three default layouts: `sm`, `md`, `lg`, that are automatically applied depending on the size of the screen.
+By default, the [Application Frame](./controls/application-frame/application.md) provides three default layouts (`sm`, `md`, `lg`) that are automatically applied depending on the size of the screen.

-If you are planning to implement an app for both phones and tablets (e.g iPhone and iPad), it may be necessary to configure the layouts which the application frame can pick from.
+If you intend to implement an app for both phones and tablets (e.g. iPhone and iPad), it may be necessary to configure the layouts which the application frame can pick from.

-For apps targetting phones and tablets, typically the `sm` and `md` layouts are suitable.
+For apps targeting phones and tablets, typically the `sm` and `md` layouts are suitable.

 ```tsx
 const Application = () => {